Many or all companies we feature compensate us. Compensation and editorial

 Trinity also doesn’t provide any information on how much it costs to enroll in its DMPs.
 Most agencies charge up to $75, for reference.
 After that, Trinity will charge a recurring fee ranging anywhere from $8 to $50, which it will take out of your monthly payment.
 Most customers pay $34 per month.

 Is Trinity Debt Management legit?
+Customer reviews

 Yes, Trinity Debt Management is a legitimate nonprofit organization that provides services in most U.S. states.
 Here’s how customers rate it across two platforms:

-A few reviewers note the friendly Christian-focused atmosphere, such as one person who said that when Trinity wasn’t able to help, the counselor did offer to pray for them
+A few reviewers note the friendly Christian-focused atmosphere, such as one person who said that when Trinity wasn’t able to help, the counselor did offer to pray for them.

 Several more reviewers mention that their monthly payments increased under Trinity’s plan, and that the agency paid their credit cards late, which damaged their credit